dhinesh-sr/React-App/README.md

 The front-end application will start in development mode.
 Access it in your browser at http://localhost:3000.

-run npm install

-## First Step:
+Notes:
-## Start the backend server
+Make sure the backend server is running before using the frontend application.
-Run the following commands:

-$ cd backend
-$ node server.js

-## Second Step:
-## Run the Frontend Application

-Run the following commands:
+Ensure proper connectivity between the front end and backend for data retrieval.
+Update the backend and frontend URLs if deploying to different environments.